virtualritz/pigment-mixing-rs/README.md

 The reference implementation in C++ does not seem to treat `f32` component RGB tuples any different from `u8` component RGB tuples though.

-From looking at the C++ code my current conclusion is that this is an error and as `u8` component `sRGB` will in almost all cases be *display-referred* with an encoded *gamma of 2.2*.
+From looking at the C++ code my current conclusion is that this is an error as `u8` component `sRGB` will in almost all cases be *display-referred* with an encoded *gamma of 2.2*.

 Using such values in any color math without linearizing them first (removing